WDD 130: Web Fundamentals

 Overview

 In CSS, property length values are needed to provide layout and presentation control.
 There are two main types - absolute and relative.
-The absolute type of length is not relative to anything else and is typically the same size on most devices.
-Relative types of lengths are dependent on other items including the parent, sibling, or the size of the viewport.
+The absolute length is not relative to anything else and is typically the same size on most devices.
+Relative length is dependent on other items including the parent, sibling, or the size of the viewport.

 "Every property used in CSS has a value type defining the set of values that are allowed for that property."